jonatan-kazmierczak/java-new-features/java14.md

 // sql ==> "    select ${field}, \"\t\" as test\n    from ${table}\n    order by ${field}\n"
 ```

-Let's try to use the `sql` with stripping of the indentation:
+Let's try to use the `sql` variable with stripping of the indentation:
 ```java
 System.out.println( sql.stripIndent() );
 ```